rocketbro/rocketbro.github.io/_posts/2024-12-23-cwc-biscuits.md

 1. Preheat oven to 475°F.

 2. In a medium mixing bowl stir together 2 cups flour, 2½ tsp baking powder, and ½ tsp salt.
-Using a pastry blender, cut in ⅓ cup shortening until mixture resembles coarse crumbs.
+Using a pastry blender, cut in ⅓ cup cold butter until mixture resembles coarse crumbs.

 3. Make a well in the center of the flour mixture.
 Add ¾ cup milk all at once.
 Using a fork, stir just until moistened and dough pulls away from the sides of the bowl (dough will be sticky).